One of the most immersive and satisfying escape games I’ve played.

 Completed in 1hr 38mins (for the main adventure)

-This article contains Amazon affiliate links.
+This article contains affiliate links.
 If you buy any products via these links, I may earn a small commission.
 It doesn’t cost you anything, but it helps support a little puzzler like me.

 I’m a sucker for a treasure hunt.